GalaxyGamingBoy/Galaxygine_Documentation/docs/engine/galaxygine/draw.md

 # Draw

-This file contains core methods of Galaxygine, from the initialization to touchscreen checking.
+This file contains the draw methods of Galaxygine, from Rendering a rectangle to rendering a sprite.

 ## Methods